Long-window tandem variational data assimilation methods for chaotic climate models tested with the Lorenz 63 system: Results

-The results from a scan of $\alpha$ are shown in Fig.~\ref{fig:alpha_scan}.
-The single model scan has two main regions.
-The first, $\alpha \leq 7.5$, is where the system is poorly synchronised giving an inaccurate fit of the parameters.
-The second, $\alpha\geq7.5$, is where the system is synchronising very effectively and recovers the true model parameters very accurately.
-The HDA scan follows the behaviour of the primary model very closely.
+Similar to SFDA, TDA results are evaluated in terms of percentage error and uncertainty estimates against the single model with a data noise level of $25\%$.
+Error estimates are shown in Fig.~\ref{fig:alpha_scan} as function of $\alpha$.
+For $\alpha \geq 3$ synchronisation starts to set in and parameter estimation begins to improve.
+The system is only synchronising effectively for $\alpha\geq7.5$ to consistently recover the true model parameters, as is visible from the small spread of the error.
+The TDA scan follows the behaviour of the primary model very closely with no visible disadvantage.

-Fig.~\ref{fig:uncertainty} shows the results of two fits carried out with noise of $25\%$.
-The mean percentage uncertainty over the three parameters is plotted for both setups.
-HDA is found to have almost identical uncertainty to the single model.
+The mean percentage uncertainty over the three parameters is plotted in Fig.~\ref{fig:uncertainty} for both setups.
+TDA is found to have almost identical uncertainty to the single model.
 The plot consists of two regions.
-The first, for $\alpha<7.5$ is the region where the model is not yet consistently synchronised producing high variability depending on the specific noise.
-The second, $\alpha\geq7.5$ is where the system is consistently synchronised.
+The first, for $\alpha<7.5$, is the region where the model is not yet consistently synchronised producing high variability depending on the specific noise.
+The second, for $\alpha\geq7.5$, is where the system is consistently synchronised.
 The minimum median of the mean parametric uncertainty, after consistent synchronisation begins, is $\approx0.35\%$ and achieved at $\alpha = 7.5$.
-The subsequent increase in uncertainty is due to the increased $\alpha$ both reducing and flattening the cost function which reduces the parametric sensitivity of the fit.
+The subsequent increase in uncertainty is due to the reduced the parametric sensitivity associated with the increased $\alpha$, thereby reducing the curvature of the cost function at the minimum.

 Fig.~\ref{fig:noise_scan} shows the results of varying the noise levels on the fitted parameter values.
-For all noise levels studied the quality of the fit can be considered good as the mean percentage error on the parameters remains below 1\% even with noise levels of 50\%.
-The increased spread of the error results at low noise is thought to be the adjoint experiencing reduced effects of the noise compared to the single model.
-The length of the time window used is $100\text{TUs}$, but if the window were increased the accuracy of the results would improve.
-The HDA setup is found to have extremely consistent uncertainty compared to the single model system.
+For all noise levels studied, the fit can be considered to be accurate as the mean percentage error on the parameters remains below 1\% even with noise levels of 50\%.
+The increased spread of the error at low noise is thought to be due to the fixed value of $\alpha$ used for all noise levels impacting the synchronisation of the system.
+The TDA setup is found to have extremely consistent uncertainty compared to the single model system.